- About us

 Drought assistance land rent rebate

-The rebate is available to leases that are in drought-declared areas and to those that are Individually Droughted Properties.
+The rebate is available to leases in drought-declared areas and Individually Droughted Properties.

-Landholders who are eligible for the rebate will receive information with their annual/quarterly invoices.
+Landholders who are eligible for the rebate will receive information with their annual or quarterly invoices.

 Drought assistance land rent deferral

-As a further hardship assistance measure, the payment date for all Category 11 drought declared invoices has been extended until 1 July 2016.In addition, no penalty interest will accrue on overdue balances during the 2015–16 financial year.
+As a further hardship assistance measure, the payment date for all Category 11 drought declared invoices has been extended until 1 July 2017.
+No penalty interest will accrue on overdue balances during the 2016–17 financial year.